When Dark Matter Heats Up: A Model-Independent Search for Non-Cold Behavior: Summary and Conclusions

 \section{Summary and Conclusions}

 The dark sector of the universe, comprised of DM and DE, collectively constitutes nearly 96\% of the total energy budget of the universe.
 In an effort to probe its nature, numerous astronomical missions have been conducted over the years, yet a definitive answer remains elusive to cosmologists.
-In this article, we have reconstructed $w_{\rm DM}$ using two methodologies based on Gaussian Process Regression (GPR): one being a non-parametric approach, and the other a model-independent framework.
+In this article, we have reconstructed $w_{\rm DM}$ using two methodologies based on Gaussian Process Regression (GPR): one being a non-parametric approach, and the other a parametric framework.
 The DE sector is represented by the cosmological constant in this work.
 More complex DE models could be considered—since the fundamental nature of DE remains unknown—but we opted for the simplest scenario, focusing exclusively on DM.

 We began by performing non-parametric GPR reconstructions of $w_{\rm DM}$, exploring different kernels and three datasets: CC, Pantheon+, and DESI BAO, along with their combinations.
 The results extracted from the reconstructions of $w_{\rm DM}$ are presented in Figs.~\ref{fig:wdm_gpr-kernel}, \ref{fig:whisker-GPR}, and \ref{fig:deviation-various-kernels}, which jointly indicate a preference for a non-null $w_{\rm DM}$ throughout the expansion history of the universe.
-In fact, such evidence may increase up to $3\sigma$ during certain epochs (see Fig.~\ref{fig:deviation-various-kernels}).
+In fact, such evidence may increase up to $3\sigma$ during certain epochs (see Fig.~\ref{fig:deviation-various-kernels}), with the important caveat that this also depends on the choice of $r_{\rm d}$ and kernel.
 Additionally, in some cases, we observe potential sign changes in the DM EoS, with multiple transitions occurring in specific instances (see Fig.~\ref{fig:wdm_gpr-kernel}).
 We also note a mild tendency for $w_{\rm DM}$ to be negative at the present time, as indicated by the recent datasets.
 This tendency becomes more pronounced when DESI BAO is combined with CC and Pantheon+ (see Fig.~\ref{fig:whisker-GPR}).
-This could be a potential indication of alleviating the $H_0$ tension (see \cite{DiValentino:2021izs} for details), since an increased value of $H_0$ may be associated with a lower value of $r_d$, consistent with the presence of a negative DM EoS at the present epoch.
-These findings raise important questions about the constancy of $w_{\rm DM}$ given the observational datasets considered.
+This could be a potential indication of alleviating the $H_0$ tension (see \cite{DiValentino:2021izs} for details), since an increased value of $H_0$ may be associated with a lower value of $r_{\rm d}$, consistent with the presence of a negative DM EoS at the present epoch.
+These findings raise important questions about the consistency between datasets regarding the background expansion history, particularly the BAO measurements from DESI, as they appear to be driving the dynamical behavior of $w_{\rm DM}$.